 Is a Concussion a Bruise to the Brain?

+As an attorney who has represented brain injury victims we are in the position to answer this question.
 No, a concussion is a type of traumatic brain injury caused by a sudden bump, blow, or jolt to the head or body that causes the head and brain to move rapidly back and forth stretching and damaging tiny, fragile, nerve fibers, called axons, in the brain.

 What are the Signs and Symptoms of a Concussion?